bioscinema/DISCO/DISCO_README.md

 ![Univariate DISCO table](man/figures/readme-uni-gt-all.png)

-This table summarize univariate screen results of each predictor against the outcome (`Y`) using **complete-case** data.
+This table summarizes univariate screen results of each predictor against the outcome (`Y`) using **complete-case** data.
 It flags whether any single predictor causes separation in a logistic model.

 - **Predictor / Outcome**
   The variable tested and the binary outcome.